-recently explored professionals can better lead inclusively and found that over 50% of thinking in adapting business models accounting and finance professionals engaged across Africa were unsure about what to do in promoting inclusivity in the profession.
+recently explored We how professionals can better lead accounting and finance professionals engaged across Africa were unsure about what to do in promoting inclusivity in the profession.

 There is a need for increased individual organisational and responsibility through greater awareness and advocacy on the gaps that need to be closed.
 More so, organisations must move from a place of compliance to where their organisational culture leads the diversity and inclusion agenda.